allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 ![Version label statistics](../../img/hyperdatasets/dataset_version_statistics.png)

 ## Metadata
-The **Metadata** tab presents any version-specific metadata in JSON format.
+The **Metadata** tab presents any additional metadata that has been attached to the dataset version.

 **To edit a version's metadata,**